-As of Ju As of July 31,
+As of Jul y 31,

 2015 2014

-Core Users 717,000 556,000
+717,000 556,000

 The increase in our core users was primarily due to the increases in our Ooma Telo customers and small business customers.

 Annualized Exit Recurring Revenue

 We believe that our annualized exit recurring revenue, or AERR, for our core users is an indicator of recurring subscription and services revenue for near-term future periods.
 Our AERR as of July 31, 2015 and 2014 is approximately as follows: